 Districts - Equality and Diversity

-Birmingham has ten districts whose key priorites are shaped by community engagement and maanaged through each district committee.
+Birmingham has ten districts whose key priorities are shaped by community engagement and managed through each district committee.

 Districts encourage and welcome involvement of people of all ages, and backgrounds.
 There are a number of ways you can get involved with making decisions or shaping the work that we do.

 - attend Ward Committees, and become involved in the decisions that affect your neighbourhood.
 Issues raised at these meetings are communicated to the District Committees, which monitor the services we provide and also set our priorities Ward Committee meetings are held in the local area